DataDog/hiring-engineers/answers.md

 ```
 ![apm_running](./images/apm_running.png)

-Now that we have confirmed the APM AGENT is up and running we need to setup `flask` and `ddtrace` for this we will use a package manager for python called [pip](https://pypi.org/project/pip/):
+Now that we have confirmed the APM AGENT is up and running we need to setup `flask` and `ddtrace` using pip:

 ```
-sudo apt install python3-pip
 pip3 install flask
 pip3 install ddtrace
 ```